PRINTING~THE STATE OF THE ART BEFORE DIGITAL

 4. The LightJet printer exposed conventional chromogenic color paper with red, green and blue lasers.
 The print quality was excellent but the process suffered from limited longevity as do all such prints.

 5, In 2005 Epson introduced the first color inkjet printer that used pigmented inks of sufficient quality to satisfy my needs.

-I intend to elaborate on each of these process as time permits.
 Below are photographs made in my first darkroom showing the making of a dye transfer print.